Feilai Temple (Qingyuan)

 Feilai Temple (飞来寺 (飛來寺, Feīlaí Sì)) is a Buddhist temple located on the bank of Bei River, in Qingyuan, Guangdong, China.
 Feilai Temple was originally built in 520, but because of natural disasters has been rebuilt numerous times since then.
 The present version was completed in June 2004.
 The temple has a construction area of 4000 m2.

 Legend

 A legendary and mysterious saying is that the Yellow Emperor had two sons Taiyu (太禺) and Zhongyang (仲阳), both of whom lived in seclusion at the foot of Feilai Gorge (飞来峡), beside the Bei River.
 One night, under the moonlight, they drinking and composing, and enjoying the beautiful scenery.
 However, they felt regretful that the scenery are natural landscape and the landscape types are a little simple.
 At once, they rode the cloud and mist to Yanzuo Temple (延祚寺), in Shuzhou (now Anqing), Anhui.
-They invided abbot Zhenjun to promote Buddhism.
+They invited abbot Zhenjun to promote Buddhism.
 The Chan master nodded.
 So Taiyu and Zhongyang used their spells to move the temple to Feilai Gorge.